SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

     - If it is a new round and we the oracle has not started the current on-chain round or if it is not a new round but the oracle has not submitted to the current round on-chain
     - One of the following:
       - If its time for a price update by comparing the timestamp of the last round and now by making use of <b>pushInterval</b>(for that feed) (Request type 1)
-      - If there is a price deviation greater than <b>priceDeviationPerc</b>(for that feed) between the received price and the latets price on chain (Request type 2)
+      - If there is a price deviation greater than <b>priceDeviationPerc</b>(for that feed) between the received price and the latest price on chain (Request type 2)
       - If there was a new a new round (Request type 3)
   - Update the 'last_reported_round' and the request ID of latest job result received from CL node in the DB
 <div id='postjobs'></div>